research note

 Construct-validity 2x2 contingency: rows are embodied vs observer based on a median split of the embodiment score; columns are cooperate vs defect.
 41.6 percent embodied cooperators, 8.4 percent embodied defectors, 17.8 percent observer cooperators, 32.2 percent observer defectors.
 26.2 percent of responses fall off-diagonal.

-This was not a coding bug, the regex tables were doing exactly what I wrote them to do.
+This wasn’t a coding bug; the regex tables were doing exactly what I wrote them to do.
 It was a category bug.
 The model can reason in the first person and still be optimizing: “I want to minimize my sentence” is just as observer-mode as “a rational agent would minimize sentence.”
-What separates the modes is not whether the model uses “I” but whether it uses “we.”
-A bottom-up vocabulary discovery pass on the top and bottom 10% of embodiment scores then surfaced something else I had not coded for at all: second-person pronouns (“you get,” “you assume,” “what your”) were among the strongest observer signals, because the model addresses an external “you” being advised on optimal play.
+The thing that separates the modes is whether the model uses “we.”
+A bottom-up vocabulary discovery pass on the top and bottom 10% of embodiment scores also surfaced something I hadn’t coded for at all: second-person pronouns (“you get,” “you assume,” “what your”) were among the strongest observer signals, because the model addresses an external “you” being advised on optimal play.
 Embodied mode says “we face this.”
 Observer mode says “you should do this.”
 That distinction was absent from my a priori marker set and is now the most discriminating piece of the refined classifier.

-What both of these have in common is that the harness produced the data that exposed the methodological hole.
+In both cases, the harness produced the data that exposed the methodological hole.
 The pipeline did not need to break for the result to be wrong; the analysis layer is where the wrong result would have lived.

 What I’d build differently next time